Halfmoonly/Halfmoonly/README.md

-### Hi there 👋
+### My principle 👋
-Occam's Razor, also known as Ockham's Razor：
-It means Entities should not be multiplied unnecessarily
+Occam's Razor, aka Ockham's Razor, it means Entities should not be multiplied unnecessarily

 <!--
 **lyflexi/lyflexi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.